NN4Neurosim/nn4n-dev.github.io/_collection_5/methods.md

 > `non_input_idx`: (np.ndarray) The indices of neurons that don't receive inputs.

 ##### Usage
 The example below will create a `MultiArea` object with 3 areas, where the first area is the input area.
-The `get_non_input_idx()` method will return indices of neurons in area 2 and 3, as they don't receive inputs.
+The `get_non_input_indices()` method will return indices of neurons in area 2 and 3, as they don't receive inputs.

 ```python
 import torch